 Miles and Julian sing – DS9: “Explorers”

-While Sisko and son are away from the station on their solar sail and Keiko is off doing her own thing, Star Trek’s ultimate buddies got together at Miles’ place to figure out who can hold their booze better, the Irish or the English…the both lost and celebrated with a rousing rendition of "Jerusalem ."
+While Sisko and son are away from the station on their solar sail and Keiko is off doing her own thing, Star Trek’s ultimate buddies got together at Miles’ place to figure out who could hold their booze better, the Irish or the English.
+They both lost and celebrated with a rousing rendition of “Jerusalem .”

 Worf brings the bloodwine – DS9: “Way of the Warrior”